cogment/cogment-doc/docs/index.md

 ### When to use Cogment?

 Cogment borrows a lot of its formalism from [Reinforcement Learning (RL)](https://en.wikipedia.org/wiki/Reinforcement_learning), in particular [Markov Decision Processes (MDPs)](https://en.wikipedia.org/wiki/Markov_decision_process), and to [Multi-Agent Systems (MAS)](https://en.wikipedia.org/wiki/Multi-agent_system).
-This makes Cogment particularly well suited to implement Reinformcent Learning and Multi-Agent Reinforcement Learning (MARL) agents and training processes.
+This makes Cogment particularly well suited to implement Reinforcement Learning and Multi-Agent Reinforcement Learning (MARL) agents and training processes.

 Cogment is designed to enable Humans and AIs to operate in shared environments, as such it is very adapted to any kind of Human-In-the-Loop Learning (HILL) process such as Imitation Learning (IL) / Behavior Cloning (BC), RL from human feedback or even Active Learning.